Inquiries and applications should be emailed to email@example.com or addressed to:

 Staff Attorney – Williamsport Office

 We have an immediate opening for an attorney with a general focus to work in our Williamsport office.
 This office serves Lycoming, Clinton, and Tioga counties.
-The attorney hired for this position will join two other experienced staff attorneys and an experienced paralegal in the provision of legal services.
+The attorney hired for this position will join three other experienced staff attorneys and two paralegals in the provision of legal services.
 Low income clients are also helped extensively through an active pro bono program with the private bar and by attorneys with Judicare contracts.

-- Attorney will represent clients in variety of civil cases including child custody, landlord-tenant, consumer issues, public housing, and Social Security.
+- Attorney will represent clients in variety of civil cases including housing, consumer, employment, disability, public benefits and family law.

 - Preference for attorneys who have a demonstrated commitment to public interest work.